-- 5.1 A prior version of the Children's Amendment Bill, 2013, (the Amendment Bill, 2013) was published for comment on 27 February 2013 and was introduced in the Fourth Parliament.
+A prior version of the Children's Amendment Bill, 2013, (the Amendment Bill, 2013) was published for comment on 27 February 2013 and was introduced in the Fourth Parliament.
 The Children's Amendment Bill, 2013, was debated by the Portfolio Committee on Social Development during June and August 2013.
-The portfolio committee was briefed by the Department of Social Development and also the Department of Justice and Constitutional Development. - 5.2 The current draft Bill is a revised version, taking into account those briefings and the recent Constitutional Court finding in J v NDPP and another, CCT 114/13.
+The portfolio committee received a briefing from the Department of Social Development and also from the Department of Justice and Constitutional Development.
+The current version has been revised, taking those briefings and the recent Constitutional Court finding in J v NDPP and another, CCT 114/13 into account.